LukeShortCloud/rootpages/src/virtualization/wine.rst

 -  `D9VK <https://github.com/Joshua-Ashton/d9vk>`__ = This has been merged directly into DXVK.
 DirectX 9 to Vulkan.
 -  `DXVK <https://github.com/doitsujin/dxvk>`__ = DirectX 9, 10, and 11 to Vulkan.
 -  `MoltenVK (mac OS) <https://moltengl.com/moltenvk/>`__ = Vulkan to Metal.
--  `WineD3D <https://www.winehq.org/>`__ = DirectX <= 11 to `OpenGL 4.4 <https://source.winehq.org/git/wine.git/commitdiff/0db4d1c251d293333e2721a78d6156008a90ff6f>`__.
-Older versions of OpenGL will still work but will not expose as many working features of DirectX.
+-  `WineD3D <https://www.winehq.org/>`__ = DirectX 8 through 11 to `OpenGL 4.4 <https://source.winehq.org/git/wine.git/commitdiff/0db4d1c251d293333e2721a78d6156008a90ff6f>`__.
+[23] Older versions of OpenGL will still work but will not expose as many working features of DirectX.

    -  The newer back-end engine Damavand for WineD3D provides Vulkan to DirectX 10 and 11.
 [22]